svewap/nnrestapi/Documentation/Examples/Examples/jQuery/10_simple.rst

 .. tip::

     | **Want to play, not read?**
-    | Here is a ready-to-go codepen that demonstrates how to use jQuery to connect to your REST Api.
+    | Here is a ready-to-go codepen that demonstrates how to use jQuery to connect to an endpoint.
 Run and have fun!
     | `nnrestapi jQuery demo <https://codepen.io/99grad/full/LYzbzaW>`__

 .. important::